 Prior to his current roles, McCauley worked as the art director of seven radio stations in Portland, Oregon for Entercom, the largest radio-only company in the US, and did projects for the NFL, Toyota, Miller Genuine Draft, Saatchi & Saatchi, Mercedes-Benz, and Vitamin Water, where he received the President’s Award and had the surreal experience of having his work featured in the New York Times, and shown on billboards, bus wraps, train wraps and websites across the Portland area.
-He championed several new technologies and practices within his company (podcasting, internet streaming, web-based advertising, email marketing, street marketing, online auctions) during the radio-web boom of the early 2000’s and was a sought-after consultant for combining traditional radio campaigns with web-based support.
+He championed several new technologies and practices within his company (podcasting, internet streaming, web-based advertising, email marketing, street marketing, online auctions) during the radio-web boom of the early 2000’s and was a nationally sought-after consultant for combining traditional radio campaigns with web-based support.

-McCauley met his wife, and Cantus partner Erika Carlson McCauley, in the internationally-renowned BYU Singers, directed by Dr. Ronald Staheli.
+McCauley met his wife and Cantus partner, Erika Carlson McCauley, in the internationally-renowned BYU Singers, directed by Dr. Ronald Staheli.
 McCauley has sung under the direction of Rosalind Hall and Mack Wilberg in the BYU Concert Choir and Men’s Chorus, respectively.
 He had the privilege of spending a week with Eric Whitacre recording the highly acclaimed CD, Eric Whitacre: The Complete A Cappella Works, 1991-2001 with the BYU Singers.
 McCauley was a demo recording vocalist and was a founding member of two successful collegiate male acappella ensembles: Inside Out and Moose Butter.
 He has had the privilege of performing as a soloist and with various ensembles in Arizona, Hawaii, Idaho, Montana, Oregon, Utah, Washington, Wyoming, Canada, Sweden, and Japan, where he was a featured soloist at the Kanagawa Arts Theater (KAAT), the largest performing arts center south of Tokyo-proper.

 McCauley has also spent a little time on stage and in front of a camera.
 He was Lord Montague in Shakespeare’s Romeo & Juliet; the Prince in a French adaptation of Snow White & The Seven Dwarves, Bert Healy in Annie; Snoopy in You’re A Good Man Charlie Brown, the narrator in The Bells of BYU, a short musical-parody that he co-wrote and starred in; chorus member in Mozart’s The Magic Flute, Rapunzel’s Prince in Into the Woods, disciple in Savior of the World, and Noah in the off-broadway musical The Ark.
 McCauley also spent six months as the host of a Japanese cable television program teaching English to Japanese elementary kids.

-McCauley has been studying voice off and on since high school.
+McCauley has been studying voice since high school.
 McCauley has taken lessons from Linda Walker, director of Treasure Valley Young Artists; Anna Gray, founder of the orchestra program in the Meridian School District (currently West Ada School District); and Dr. Barry Bounous of Brigham Young University’s Music Dance Theatre Department.

 Photography credit: Fabiana Huffaker